Configuring Identity Server

 expired_consent_status_value="Expired"

-# These consent statuses will only be considered when checking for expired consents.
+# The current consent statuses that are eligible to be expired.
 (Comma separated value list)

 eligible_statuses="authorised"